 Existing Azure Subscription

-It is expected the subscription used in the deployment is the same subscription for which the user has the ‘Owner’ role assignment.
+It is expected that the subscription used in the deployment is the same subscription for which the user has the ‘Owner’ role assignment.

 Azure and Dynamics Tenant

 The Azure environment you are creating the components in must be within the same Office 365 Azure Active Directory controlled tenant.
-Due to the Azure environment relying on ‘Server to Server’ authentication by means of the application record in Azure Active Directory, the user must be visible to your Fundraising and Engagement for Microsoft Dynamics 365 Sales solution instance.
+Due to the Azure environment relying on server to server authentication by means of the application record in Azure Active Directory, the user must be visible to your Fundraising and Engagement for Dynamics 365 Sales solution instance.

 Retrieve Your Azure Directory Tenant ID

 The Azure Active Directory Tenant Identifier is required during the setup of the Azure components.
-For the server to server authentication to work as expected, both the application identifier and the tenant identifier are required.
+For the server-to-server authentication to work as expected, both the application identifier and the tenant identifier are required.
 The tenant identifier in Azure can be found by navigating to ‘Azure Active Directory’ and viewing the ‘Tenant ID’ from the overview pane.